Yoctol/bottender/docs/channel-messenger-handover-protocol.md

 You can subscribe to this callback by selecting the message_echoes field when setting up your webhook.

-> - For more info, you can refer to Facebook's official doc, [echo](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/message-echoes)
+> - For more information, you can refer to Facebook's official doc, [echo](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/message-echoes)